ZOOpt: Toolbox for Derivative-Free Optimization: Methods in ZOOpt

 \section{Methods in ZOOpt}

-With the aim of supporting machine learning tasks, ZOOpt includes a set of methods that are efficient and performance-guaranteed, with add-ons handling noise and high-dimensionality.

-{\bf Optimization in continuous space}.
-We implement \textsc{SRacos}~\citep{hu2017sequential} as the default optimization method for continuous space, which has shown high efficiency in a range of learning tasks.
-Optional method is \textsc{Racos}~\citep{yu.qian.racos}, a batch version of \textsc{SRacos}.
+{\bf Optimization in the continuous/discrete/hybrid space}.
+We implement \textsc{SRacos}~\citep{hu2017sequential} as the default optimization method, which has shown high efficiency in a range of learning tasks.
+Optional methods are \textsc{Racos}~\citep{yu.qian.racos} and \textsc{ASRacos}~\citep{Asracos2019}, respectively are the batch and asynchronous version of \textsc{SRacos}.
 A routine is in place to setup the default parameters of the two methods, while users can override them.
+Benefit from the compatibility of the classifier with multiple data types, classification-based optimization supports optimization in the continuous, discrete (categorical), or hybrid space naturally.

-{\bf Optimization in discrete space}.
-Both \textsc{SRacos} and \textsc{Racos} can also be applied to discrete space.
-However, if the optimization task is in a binary vector space with constraints, such as the subset selection problem, POSS~\citep{qian.yu.nips15} is the default optimization method, which has been proven with the best-so-far approximation quality on these problems.
+{\bf Optimization in the binary vector space with constraint}.
+If the optimization task is in a binary vector space with constraints, such as the subset selection problem, POSS~\citep{qian.yu.nips15} is the default optimization method.
+POSS treats subset selection task as a bi-objective optimization problem that simultaneously optimizes some given criterion and the subset size.
+POSS has been proven with the best-so-far approximation quality on these problems.
+PPOSS ~\citep{DBLP:conf/ijcai/QianSYTZ16} is the parallel version of the POSS algorithm.

 {\bf Noise handling}.
 Noise has a great impact on the performance of derivative-free optimization.
 Resampling is the most straightforward method to handle noise, which evaluates one sample several times to obtain a stable mean value.
 Besides resampling, more efficient methods including value suppression~\citep{AAAI18noise} and threshold selection~\citep{NIPS17noise} are implemented.